 Your Current Funnel Health

-The clearest signal you need sourcing help: your recruiters are spending more than 40% of their time searching for candidates instead of evaluating and closing them.
-That's a sign they're doing two jobs poorly instead of one job well.
-Either hire a sourcer, or adopt an AI platform that handles the search automatically so your recruiters can focus on what they're actually trained to do.
+One clear signal you need sourcing help: your recruiters are spending more than 40% of their time searching for candidates instead of evaluating and closing them.
+Doing two jobs poorly instead of one job well is the predictable result.
+Either hire a sourcer, or adopt an AI platform that handles the search automatically so your recruiters can focus on what they’re actually trained to do.

-For many teams, AI sourcing platforms have replaced the need for junior sourcers entirely.
-A platform like Pin can scan 850M+ profiles, send personalized outreach across email, LinkedIn, and SMS, and deliver interested candidates directly to a recruiter's inbox - handling the entire sourcing workflow that used to require a dedicated headcount.
+For many organizations, AI tools have replaced the need for junior sourcers entirely.
+A platform like Pin, rated 4.8/5 on G2, sends personalized outreach across email, LinkedIn, and SMS.
+Pin delivers interested candidates directly to a recruiter’s inbox, handling the entire sourcing workflow that used to require dedicated headcount.

 How Do You Build a Process Where Sourcing and Recruiting Work Together?

-Eighty-nine percent of talent acquisition professionals agree that measuring quality of hire is becoming increasingly important, yet only 25% feel confident in their ability to do so, according to LinkedIn's Future of Recruiting 2025.
-That gap often exists because sourcing and recruiting operate in silos.
-Here's how to connect them.
+Quality of hire is increasingly important - 89% of talent acquisition professionals agree - yet only 25% feel confident measuring it, per LinkedIn’s Future of Recruiting 2025.
+Most of that gap exists because sourcing and recruiting operate in silos.
+Four practices connect them.

 Step 1: Define the Handoff Criteria